RevoltSecurities/SpideyX/README.md

                 [configurations]:

+                  -tgs, --tags-attrs      : spideyx crawling tags can be configured using this flags you can control spideyx crawling  (ex: -tgs 'a:href,link:src,src:script')
                   -dept, --dept           : dept value to crawl for urls by spideyx (info: only in active crawling) (default: 1)
                   -X,  --method           : request method for crawling (default: get) (choices: "get", "post", "head", "put", "delete", "patch", "trace", "connect", "options")
                   -H,  --headers          : custom headers & cookies to send in http request for authenticated or custom header crawling